-The Tax Court also concluded that "tax-affecting" the earnings of the S corporation and limited partnership was appropriate in determining the valuations of the entities under the income method.
+Five months later, the Tax Court approved the tax-affecting rationale in an opinion directly discussing the concept.
+Estate of Jones v.
+Commissioner, T.C.
+Memo.
+2019-101 (August 19, 2019, Judge Pugh).
+The court concluded that "tax-affecting" the earnings of the S corporation and limited partnership was appropriate in determining the valuations of the entities under the income method.
 The court explained that prior cases such as Gross, Gallagher, and Giustina did not prohibit tax-affecting the earnings of a flowthrough entity per se.
-Instead, Judge Pugh viewed the issue as fact-based, and noted that the court in those cases had simply concluded that tax-affecting was not appropriate for various reasons on the facts of those cases. ).
-In Estate of Jones, on the contrary, Judge Pugh concluded that Mr. Reilly's detailed tax-affecting analysis was appropriate:
+Instead, Judge Pugh viewed the issue as fact-based, and noted that the court in those cases had simply concluded that tax-affecting was not appropriate for various reasons on the facts of those cases.
+In particular, Judge Pugh observed that the taxpayer's expert considered both the advantages as well as disadvantages of being a pass-through entity.